(a) There is created a special fund to be known as the "judges' retirement fund."

 (c) From this fund there are appropriated the payments authorized by this chapter, in the amounts and at the times provided, including the necessary and reasonable expenses of the Minnesota State Retirement System in administering the fund.

-(a) A judge in the tier I program whose service does not exceed the service credit limit in section 490.121, subdivision 22, shall contribute to the fund from each salary payment a sum equal to 9.00 percent of salary.
+(a) A judge who is covered by the federal Old Age, Survivors, Disability, and Health Insurance Program and whose service does not exceed the service credit limit in section 490.121, subdivision 22, shall contribute to the fund from each salary payment a sum equal to 8.00 percent of salary.

-(c) Contributions under this subdivision are payable by salary deduction.
+(b) The contribution under this subdivision is payable by salary deduction.
 The deduction must be made by the state court administrator under section 352.04, subdivisions 4, 5, and 8.

 (b) The employer contribution must be paid by the state court administrator.
 The employer contribution is payable at the same time as member contributions are made under subdivision 1a or as employee contributions are made to the unclassified program governed by chapter 352D for judges whose service exceeds the limit in section 490.121, subdivision 22, are remitted.